jprivera44/Mt5-fine-tuning-with-GPU-analysis/README.md

 # Purpose

-The purpose of this repo is to fine tune the Mt5 langauge model to perform question answering in spansih.
+The purpose of this repo is to fine tune the Mt5 langauge model to perform question answering in Spansih.
+I am specifically working with the [Squad_es](https://huggingface.co/datasets/squad_es) dataset present on HuggingFace.

 # Methods

+To complete this work, I leveraged cloud GPUs from PaperSpace, due to access to direct CUDA kernel statistics unlike Google Colab.
+Access to Nvidia tools was critical during this development to better glean insights on optimal hyper parameter tuning.
+The most

 # Results

+# Citations and sources